CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

      $num1
      year2020
      year_2020

-INTRODUCTION TO DATA TYPES:
+# INTRODUCTION TO DATA TYPES:

-In JavaScript and also other programming languages, there are different types of data types.
-The following are JavaScript primitive data types: String, Number, Boolean, undefined, Null, and Symbol.
+<p>In JavaScript and also other programming languages, there are different types of data types.
+The following are JavaScript primitive data types: String, Number, Boolean, undefined, Null, and Symbol.</p>

      Numbers
      Integers: Integer (negative, zero and positive) numbers Example: ... -3, -2, -1, 0, 1, 2, 3 ...